weyoss/redis-smq/docs/message-exchanges.md

 msg.setExchange(exchange).setBody('123456789');
 ```

-When publishing a message, if the topic pattern did not match any queue, the message will be discarded and no error will be returned.
+When publishing a message with a topic exchange, if the topic pattern does not match any queue the message will be discarded and an error will be returned.

-The second argument of the [producer.produce()](/docs/api/producer.md#producerprototypeproduce) callback provides the list of published messages.

 ### Fanout Exchange